mdiallofzj/APARC_AI4Climate_School/README.md

 # APARC_AI4Climate_School
 # SPARC Training School on “Climate Data Science and Artificial Intelligence in the Global South”.

-# Scope:
+# Time-period:
-The training school focuses on new methods of Data Analysis and AI/ML to inspire innovation and improve weather and climate services and user-relevant information on the sub-seasonal-decadal scale in the Global South.

-# Time-period: 29 th - 31 th October 2023.
+29 th - 31 th October 2023.
+# Venue:
-# Venue: University of Rwanda - College of Science and Technology, Kigali (GoogleMap)
+University of Rwanda - College of Science and Technology, Kigali (GoogleMap)
+# Funding:
-# Funding: SPARC – Stratosphere-troposphere Processes And their Role in Climate.
+SPARC – Stratosphere-troposphere Processes And their Role in Climate.
+# Highlights:
-# Highlights: Learning of methods to co-design actionable knowledge for climate resilience and how to best establish a training program on AI and Climate Change for ECSs.
+Learning of methods to co-design actionable knowledge for climate resilience and how to best establish a training program on AI and Climate Change for ECSs.

 # Scope:
 The training school will focus on new methods of Data Analysis and AI to inspire innovation and improve weather and climate services and user-relevant information on the sub-seasonal-decadal scale in the Global South.
 For future plans, time will be devoted to discussing plans for a SPARC training school on AI and Climate Change in the Global South with strong involvement of local universities.